pythonindia/inpycon2023/data/coc.md

 - Deliberate intimidation, stalking, following, harassing photography or recording

-- Sustained disruption of talks or other events
+- Sustained disruption of talks or other events.

 - Using sexually explicit or violent material in presentations.
 Sexual language or imagery is inappropriate for all